ebzzry/ebzzry.github.io/en/fkd/reflections.md

 - You can paint and decorate the walls of your prison cell however you want, but you’re still a prisoner.<br>

+- Never forgive someone if you’re not yet complete.
+Otherwise, you’ll end up more unable to forgive.<br>

+- It doesn’t matter what evil the world has done to you.
+What matters is what good you’ll give to it.<br>